Ziv-Zakai Bound for DOAs Estimation: Conclusions

 \section{Conclusions}

-In this paper, we derived an explicit ZZB for hybrid coherent/incoherent multiple sources DOA estimation as a function of the number of sources, the number of array sensors, the number of snapshots, the \textit{a priori} distribution and SNRs of sources, array observation data, and the coherent coefficient.
-Different from the single source DOA estimation, the ordering process for eliminating permutation ambiguity during MSE calculation of multiple sources DOA estimation still makes the generalized ZZB invalid outside the asymptotic region.
-Hence, we for the first time introduced the order statistics to describe the effect of the ordering process on the ZZB, and further made the derived ZZB keep global tight for evaluating the MSE of multiple sources DOA estimation.
-It is noted that, the derived ZZB also provided a unified bound for both overdetermined DOA estimation and underdetermined DOA estimation.
-Besides, the derived ZZB for the first time revealed the relationship between the MSE convergence performance and the number of sources, regardless of the number of snapshots and the linear array configuration.
-Simulation results demonstrate the advantages of the derived ZZB over the CRB in a wider range of SNR.
-We notice that, in the transition region, the derived ZZB may be affected by Fisher information when some sources are closely located, which will be studied in future work.
-Finally, although the ZZB is derived for DOAs estimation with a linear array, we believe that the basic conclusions are valid for two-dimensional DOA estimation and other discrete vector parameter estimation problems with permutation ambiguity.
+In this paper, we derived an explicit ZZB for hybrid coherent/incoherent multiple sources DOA estimation.
+Different from the single source DOA estimation, the ordering process for eliminating permutation ambiguity during MSE calculation of multiple sources DOA estimation makes the generalized ZZB invalid outside the asymptotic region.
+Hence, we for the first time introduced the order statistics to describe the effect of the ordering process on the ZZB, which kept it global tight for evaluating multiple sources DOA estimation.
+The derived ZZB for the first time revealed the relationship between the MSE convergency and the number of sources, regardless of the number of snapshots and array configuration.
+Simulation results demonstrate the advantages of the ZZB over the CRB in a wide range of SNR for multiple sources DOA estimation.
+It is also noted that, in the transition region, the ZZB may be affected by Fisher information when two sources are closely located, which will be further studied in our future work.
+Finally, we believe the basic conclusions observed in this paper are valid for other multiple sources parameter estimation problems with permutation ambiguity including range, velocity, and so on.

 \appendices